Creative Commons License 2023 Volume 10 Issue 3

 INTRODUCTION

 The freshwater ecosystem is very sensitive to changes in the environment.
 As such, the importance of regular and intensive monitoring of water quality cannot be overemphasized [11].
-The freshwater ecosystem needs to be preserved and protected as it does not only support a great diversity of life forms but it is also important to human and industries [12].
+The freshwater ecosystem needs to be preserved and protected as it not only supports a great diversity of life forms but it is also important to humans and industries [12].
 Therefore, monitoring is essential in knowing the current health status of freshwater ecosystems in an attempt to consistently ensure adequate water quality and quantity.
 Ara River is an important waterbody, especially to the inhabitants of Ara and its environs.
 The river, being the largest in Ara town provides potable water and serves other axillary functions such as provision of irrigation water and ground for fishing activities.
-However, in spite of the enormous importance of this waterbody to this community, no documented effort assessed the health status of the water to date.
-Hence, this study aims to assess the current health status of Ara River using the community structure of aquatic insects in relation to some environmental variables.
+However, despite the enormous importance of this waterbody to this community, no documented effort assessed the health status of the water to date.
+Hence, this study aims to assess the current health status of Ara River using the community structure of aquatic insects about some environmental variables.

 MATERIALS AND METHODS